Bicolored hawk

-The bicolored hawk (Accipiter bicolor) is a species of bird of prey in the family Accipitridae.
+The bicolored hawk (Astur bicolor) is a species of bird of prey in the family Accipitridae.
 It is found in forest, woodland, second growth, plantations, and wooded savanna in southeastern Mexico, Central America, and northern and central South America (as far south as northern Argentina).
-Though generally uncommon, it is the most common species of Accipiter in most of its range, but it does not occur at altitudes above 2700 m such as the highest parts of the Andes.
+Though generally uncommon, it is the most common species of Astur in most of its range, but it does not occur at altitudes above 2700 m such as the highest parts of the Andes.